go-steem/rpc/README.md

 import "github.com/go-steem/rpc"
 ```

-Then call `rpc.Dial` to connect to the RPC endpoint and have fun.
+2. Use `rpc.Dial` to get an RPC client.
+3. PROFIT!

 ## Example